-You can contact your state’s Office of the Insurance Commissioner for more information on CLUE reports, and how to view yours.
+Contact your state’s Office of the Insurance Commissioner for more information on CLUE reports, and how to view yours.

 A: Insurers recommend only filing a claim for damage that isn’t repairable using out-of-pocket money.
 If the cost to repair is less than the deductible, then it isn’t worth it.

-You don’t want to file a small claim, have it denied, and then have it on your record for seven years.
+You don’t want to file a small claim, have it denied, and have it on your record for seven years.
 It’s best to wait for the big incidents when using your insurance.